FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/Your-First-FHE-Contract.md

 For every encrypted variable, we need to call `FHE.allowThis()` to allow the contract to access it.
+**Allowing acccess to encrypted variables** is an important concept in FHE-enabled contracts.
+Without it, the contract could not continue to use this encrypted variable in future transactions.
-You can read more about this in the [FHE library](/docs/devdocs/fhe-library/acl-mechanism) documentation.
+You can read more about this in the [ACL Mechamnism](/docs/devdocs/fhe-library/acl-mechanism) page.
 ```solidity
     FHE.allowThis(counter);
     FHE.allowThis(delta);
 ```

 In the `increment_counter` and `decrement_counter` functions, we use the `FHE.add` and `FHE.sub` functions to increment and decrement the counter, respectively.
 And we also call `FHE.allowThis()` to allow the contract to access the new counter value.

 ```solidity